 Strategies for Quick Recovery:

 After implementing these technical solutions, teams can leverage Typo for seamless DORA metrics integration.
-Typo can help consolidate data and make metric tracking more efficient and less time-consuming.
+Typo helps teams track DORA metrics across connected data sources without manual stitching, making metric tracking more efficient and less time-consuming.

 For teams looking to streamline the integration of DORA metrics tracking, Typo offers a solution that is both powerful and easy to adopt.
 Typo provides: